Frequently Asked Questions - Rules and Regulations

 Players should not intervene with referee discussions.

-Any action, at the discretion of the referees, deemed to be unsafe, endangering, or harassing others will result in the player/s being removed from the event and their team forfeiting their current match, or their next match if they are not currently playing.
+Any action, at the discretion of the referees, deemed to be unsafe, endangering, or harassing others will result in the player/s being removed from the session/event and their team forfeiting their current match, or their next match if they are not currently playing.

 11. BLASTERS

-In events (these include, League Games, Tournaments, Competitions and Championships) each player is allowed to register up to 3 blasters, but may only carry 2 on their person per round.
+In events (these include, League Games, Tournaments, Competitions and Championships), each player is allowed to register up to 3 blasters, but may only carry 2 on their person during a round.
+The registered blasters can be used by any member of their team (with permission from the owner of the equipment).

-Players are allowed to place spare blasters or magazines in their designated home base/ designated area near the playing field, but they are NOT allowed to be retrieved during an active round.
+Players are allowed to place spare blasters or magazines in their designated home base / designated area near the playing field, but they are NOT allowed to be retrieved during an active round.
 Blasters and magazines to be used within the round must always remain on the players, they are not allowed to be put down/hidden on the field.

-11.1 Blasters may be of 3 varieties:
+SpeedDart blasters may be of 2 varieties:

 - A spring-loaded blaster may be manually actuated, or battery powered.
+(Commonly referred to as “springers”and "Automated Electric Gearbox (AEG) blasters”.)

 - A blaster may also be a motorised flywheel.

-All blasters will be chronographed before the start of the event.
-If a blaster does not meet the requirements it will not be allowed to participate in the tournament.
-Keep in mind, Randomised checks on blaster FPS may be done anytime during the tournament.
+Keep in mind, randomised checks on blaster FPS may be done anytime during the sessions/events.
 Any modifications of blasters to increase FPS after the initial chronograph, may result in disqualification of the player/s from the event and severe points reduction for their corresponding team.

 12. ACCESSORIES / OTHER EQUIPMENT